Norton Dunstall: Development

 The original 'drainpipe' configuration included aluminium dual 'pannier' fuel tanks inside the top-half fairing sides to lower the centre of gravity and improve handling but following fuel starvation problems a conventional fuel tank was fitted.

 With the discontinuation of the featherbed Atlas in 1968, Dunstall first offered his Commando-based roadsters from the 1969 catalogue.
 In their test of a 1971 Norton Dunstall 810, Cycle World measured the top speed at 125 mph, with a 0 to 60 mph time of 4.7 seconds and a standing 0 to 1/4 mile time of 11.9 seconds at 107.88 mph.
 This was the first bike ever in Cycle World's tests with quarter mile time under 12 seconds.

 Sales of the Dunstall Nortons declined in the 1970s and Dunstall concentrated on Japanese marques, in particular forging strong links with Suzuki.
-The Dunstall Suzuki CS1000 was road tested in 1979 by Motorcycle News, with 153 mph being the fastest top speed they had achieved on a road-legal production motorcycle.Dunstall CS1000 Bonhams sale archive, 29 April 2007.
-Retrieved 29 December 2020 Motorcycle News' 1980 table of top speeds listed the CS1000 as number one and Dunstall Suzuki GSX1100's 144.5 mph at two, followed by the Moto Martin CBX at three.
+The Dunstall Suzuki CS1000 was road tested in 1979 by Motorcycle News, with 153 mph being the fastest top speed they had achieved on a road-legal production motorcycle.
+Motorcycle News' 1980 table of top speeds listed the CS1000 as number one and Dunstall Suzuki GSX1100's 144.5 mph at two, followed by the Moto Martin CBX at three.
 Eventually the business name was sold in 1982.